BloomTech-Labs/CS9-RightNow/ReadMe.md

 For more information, please consult the Firebase Documentation: https://firebase.google.com/docs/functions/

 <h2>Maintaining</h2>
-Our Application runs React on the front end, a Go backend, Redis for caching, and Mongodb to hold the data.
-It is deployed on AWS.
+Our Application runs React on the front end, and handles the backend and hosting through Firebase.

-This is a full stack-application developed by Anthony, Mark, Henry, Harrison, and Jeffrey.
+This full stack-application was developed and is currently maintained by @Anthony-Calderaro, @harrisonbrock, @Remastered21, @jtla3, and @phantomflynn.